Mark Cala: Arkansas

 Prior to the 2020 season, once again following Briles, Cala was hired as an offensive analyst working with the quarterbacks at Arkansas, joining new head coach Sam Pittman’s inaugural staff.

 TCU

 When Briles was hired as the offensive coordinator for Sonny Dykes’ TCU team ahead of the 2023 season, Cala again joined him, this time earning an on-field position as the teams quarterbacks coach.
 Here he worked to develop Chandler Morris and Josh Hoover as the Horned Frogs looked to replace the production of Max Duggan.

 UTEP

 In January 2025, Cala was announced as the new offensive coordinator at UTEP, joining Scotty Walden’s staff.
+Cala was the offensive play caller for the Miners for the final 6 games of the 2025 season, during which UTEP averaged 348 yards and 28 points per game, which was on pace for the school's highest-scoring offense since 2010.
+A 14 point increase compared to the first half of the season.

+Missouri State

+Mark Cala joined the Missouri State football staff as offensive coordinator in January 2026.Upon his arrival he signed former 4 star Duke QB Henry Belin IV and former UTEP QB Skyler Locklear.

 Personal life

 Cala graduated with a degree in business administration from Puget Sound in 2015.